 If you like the idea of a Bar/Bat Mitzvah tour, but prefer a cheaper option – you can always join a group tour to Israel.

 Just like family tours – the tour operator takes care of every little detail.
 All you have to do is show up and enjoy the ride.

-Sure, it’s not as “personal” as a Bar/Bat Mitzvah tour (that might actually be an advantage).
+Sure, it’s not as “personal” as a Bar/Bat Mitzvah tour (that might be considered an advantage).
 Instead, you get to travel with other groups, meet new people, and your kids can make new friends!

-Or, to quote one of my favorite movies Into the Wild:“Happiness is only real when shared.” - Into the WildClick To Tweet
+Or, to quote one of my favorite movies, Into the Wild:“Happiness is only real when shared.” - Into the WildClick To Tweet

 The size of the group matters, too.
 You can travel with a large group of 50+ people or with a group as small as 10-15 people.